3 Flexible and Creative Employee Benefits Solution Case Studies

 Medical Cannabis has become a hot topic in the benefits world.
 Organizations are putting drug and alcohol policies in place for their workplace to protect themselves and ensure the safety of their employees at work.

-Although medical cannabis has been prescribed to treat ailments ranging from critical illnesses to managing chronic pain, a number of insurance carriers do not cover medical cannabis through traditional benefits plans.
-This organization wanted to ensure that their employees could access medical cannabis if it was prescribed by their physician.
+Medical cannabis is prescribed to treat ailments ranging from critical illnesses to managing chronic pain.
+However, a number of insurance carriers do not cover medical cannabis through traditional benefits plans.
+This organization needed to provide their employees with access to medical cannabis as prescribed by a physician.

 The Solution: A Health Care Spending Account for Medical Cannabis Only